Find Affordable College Courses

 The average tuition and fees for an out-of-state undergraduate student at Harvard are $55,587 a year.

 A rank of #3 on this year’s list means Worcester Polytechnic Institute is a great value for biomathematics and bioinformatics students.
-Located in the medium-sized city of Worcester, WPI is a private not-for-profit college with a moderately-sized student population.
+Located in the medium-sized city of Worcester, WPI is a private not-for-profit college with a medium-sized student population.

-In addition to its great value ranking, WPI is in the top 15% of all schools on our Best Biomathematics & Bioinformatics Schools in the New England Region list.
+As a testament to the quality of education it offers, WPI also is in the top 15% of our Best Biomathematics & Bioinformatics Schools in the New England Region ranking.

 Full Biomathematics & Bioinformatics at Worcester Polytechnic Institute Report